Treatment Allocation under Uncertain Costs

-In this paper, we considered the problem of optimally prioritizing (or targeting) a treatment under budget constraints, while allowing the cost of treating different people to be both variable and uncertain.
-Problems with this structure appear frequently in medicine, marketing, and other areas; however, with a handful of exceptions, this setting has not been a focus of the existing literature on data-driven decision making.
+In this paper, we considered the problem of optimally targeting a treatment under budget constraints, while allowing the cost of treating different people to be both variable and uncertain.
+Problems with this structure appear frequently in medicine, marketing, and other areas.
 Here, we derived the form of the optimal prioritization rule using the solution of \citet{dantzig1957discrete} to the fractional knapsack problem, and established a statistical connection to the problem of heterogeneous treatment effect estimation with instrumental variables that allowed us to develop a number of estimators for the optimal prioritization rule, including one that re-purposes off-the-shelf random forest software from \citet*{athey2019generalized}.
-In the simulation and empirical applications, the proposed approach shows considerable promise in helping us effectively learn whom to prioritize for treatment.
+In the simulation and empirical applications, the proposed approach shows considerable promise in helping us effectively learn whom to treat.

-Given the statistical connection between the instrumental variables problem and our problem, it is natural to ask whether some deeper conceptual connections exist.
-For example, is it possible to interpret the cost-adjusted benefit of a treatment rule as a local average treatment effect in the sense of \citet{imbens1994identification}?
-The answer to this question depends on an exclusion restriction: Is the effect of the treatment on the final outcomes fully mediated by the mechanism associated with costs, or does the treatment also have a direct effect on the outcome?